20. In Love With Spring: My Novel Online

 Act.
 II — int: Mr. Morgan’s office

 A heavy beam is leaning against the office door, preventing escape.
 The table where all the women were seated has been completely crushed by debris — obviously, if they had been sitting there they would have all been killed.
 United by their brush with death, and coaxed by Kimmie into introspection, their conversation takes on a serious tone.
 Pat admits that she considered having an abortion, and Brenda surprised them by saying her mother almost did too; meaning she would not have been born.
 They console Gretchen and encourage her to give the marriage a second chance.
 Everyone has something to confess — the reason Jan sleeps around is because she’s insecure.
 Brenda isn’t a lesbian, she’s just shy.
-Ellen desperate to lose her virginity.
+Ellen over eats because she was sexually abused by her uncle when she was a kid.
 Everyone comforts everyone else, and with Kimmie’s guidance, they discover the true meaning of friendship.
 Finally rescuers make their way through all the debris and remove the beam and everyone is rescued.
 Gretchen tells Maude, the personnel director, that Kimmie’s work is excellent and she should be hired permanently.
 Puzzled, Maude says she didn’t call for a temp.
 When they look for Kimmie, she has disappeared.

 “Oh about a lot of things.
 About raising all you girls without a father.
 About not having enough money to buy you things.”